 post game meeting table.
 As each team comes in after play, one scorecard is given to the tournament directors and one score card is used by

 the team to input their ringers scores, if participating.
 Players shall record the date and any better gross scores on the appropriate hole.

-Scores entered shall be GROSS scores only, not net, and shall only be entered for postable
+Scores entered shall be GROSS scores only, not NET nor Equitable strokes, and shall be entered for postable

 rounds of golf.
-Please record only the raw hole scores; for example, please record a 10 rather than a 9X.
 (See the front side of the

 ringers sheet below for an example.)
 Shambles, scrambles, alternate shot and other designated non-postable rounds of golf are not to be

 recorded on Ringers competition sheets.
 If a participant is unable to post their ringers scores on game day, every effort should be made to